 The Story of the Yankee Air Museum

-This is just the beginning.
-A new campaign has been launched to raise the funds to build the actual Museum and its exhibits within the Bomber Plant.
-The stories of the “How Detroit Saved the World” and “Rosie the Riveter” will be told on the site where they happened some 70 years ago.
-The Yankee Air Museum’s static aircraft and the David and Andrea Robertson Education Center will be moved inside.
-This will put the Museum one step closer to achieving one of its original goals, the acquisition of a Ford built B-24 Liberator.
-The additional space will allow the Museum to integrate STEM (Science, Technology, Engineering and Mathematics) into its exhibits and programs to inspire young people to pursue education and career opportunities in those fields.
-The Bomber Plant location re-creates the original excitement of the Yankee Air Museum by bringing the flyable aircraft, exhibits, restoration and educational programs back to a single site.
-Various pieces of the Museum will move into the Bomber Plant as it is renovated and it is estimated the new Museum will be open by 2019.
+That was only the beginning.
+A new campaign has been launched to raise the funds to build the Museum and its exhibits within the Bomber Plant.
+The stories of “How Detroit Saved the World” and “Rosie the Riveter” will be told on the site where they happened some 70 years ago.
+The Yankee Air Museum’s growing aircraft collection and the research library, the David and Andrea Robertson Education Center, will also be moved inside.